Destinations Greece Athens

 Must orderladenia + Greek coffee

-A Koukaki bakery on Misaraliotou St, family-run by the Papadopoulos family since 1971 (third generation) — the breakfast move if you're staying in the neighbourhood.
+A Koukaki bakery on Misaraliotou St, run by the Papadopoulos family since 1971, now third generation, and the breakfast if you’re staying in the neighbourhood.
 Ladenia (flatbread with tomato, onion, oregano), spinach pies, walnut bread.
-Stand at the counter; the regulars do. €2–4 a thing; cash easier than card.
+Stand at the counter, the way the regulars do. €2–4 a thing; cash is easier than card.

 Local defaultKoukakiSince 1971

-InsiderOrder the koulouri or a cheese pie warm — they come out of the oven in batches through the morning, so time it and you get it hot.
-The family runs Drupes & Drips around the corner; grab the coffee there.
+InsiderOrder the koulouri or a cheese pie warm; they come out in batches through the morning, so time it and you catch one hot.
+The family runs Drupes & Drips around the corner, so take the coffee there.

 Little Tree Books & Coffee